28 answers about peptide therapy, RxPepsDirect, and how 503A compounding works.

 - What is a 503A pharmacy?

 - A 503A pharmacy is a state-licensed pharmacy that compounds patient-specific prescriptions under Section 503A of the Federal Food, Drug, and Cosmetic Act.
 Compounding requires an individual prescription and a documented medical need.
-Optimal Balance Pharmacy holds an active Texas 503A license and dispenses every PeptideRx prescription.
+Optimal Balance Pharmacy holds an active Texas 503A license and dispenses every RxPepsDirect prescription.

 - What is the difference between a 503A and a 503B pharmacy?

-- A 503A pharmacy compounds individual patient prescriptions one at a time, on demand, after a licensed provider has issued the prescription.
-A 503B pharmacy is a registered outsourcing facility that compounds in bulk for clinics and hospitals without patient-specific prescriptions, under stricter FDA cGMP oversight.
-The mass compounding of GLP-1s by 503B outsourcing facilities ended on March 19, 2025.
-PeptideRx works exclusively with a 503A pharmacy because every prescription is patient-specific and Section 503A compounding remains legal.
+- A 503A pharmacy compounds individual patient prescriptions on demand.
+A 503B pharmacy is a registered outsourcing facility that compounds in bulk for clinics under stricter FDA cGMP oversight; the 503B mass-compounding pathway for GLP-1s ended on March 19, 2025.
+RxPepsDirect works exclusively with a 503A pharmacy because every prescription is patient-specific.

 - What is a compounded medication?